 To support her apiary, Erin grows extraordinary cut flowers which she sells to subscribers who enjoy bouquets each week.
 Selling edible flowers may be added to her growing business.
 Erin invests all the proceeds from her flower sales into the honeybee colonies.
 The bees pollinate the flowers and the flowers provide pollen, nectar, and income for the bees—a very nice arrangement.

-Along with her honey bees, many other pollinators such as bumble bees, butterflies and hummingbirds visit Erin’s garden.
+Along with her honey bees, many other pollinators such as bumble bees, butterflies, flies, and hummingbirds visit Erin’s garden.
 She pointed out multiple mud dauber wasp nests on the side of her house.
 Instead of calling a local exterminator, she’s happy to have these mud architects live there and enjoy the pollinator utopia that she and her husband have created.

 Erin has graciously agreed to come and speak at the January 13th garden club meeting.
 Her topic will be ‘Creating a Backyard Pollinator Haven.'
 Mark you calendars.